Bahadur Shah of Gujarat

-Early years
+Early years and origin

+Bahadur Shah was born in the Muzaffarid dynasty, which ruled over Gujarat.
+The origins of the dynasty lied in south Punjab.

 Bahadur Shah's father was Shams-ud-Din Muzaffar Shah II, who had ascended to the throne of the Gujarat Sultanate in 1511.
 Muzaffar Shah II nominated Sikandar Shah (Bahadur Shah's elder brother) as the heir apparent to the throne.
 Bahadur Khan's relationship with his brother and father became tense as Sikandar Shah began to assume greater administrative control.
 Fearing for his life, Bahadur Khan fled Gujarat, first seeking refuge with Chittor, and then with Ibrahim Lodi.
 He was present at the Battle of Panipat, though he did not take part in fighting.

 After death of Muzaffar Shah II in 1526, Sikandar Sháh succeeded.
 After few weeks in power, he was murdered on the instructions of his slave Imád-ul-Mulk Khush Kadam, who seated an infant brother of Sikandar's, named Násir Khán, on the throne with the title of Mahmud Shah II and governed on his behalf.
 Three other princes were poisoned.
 The only event of Sikandar's reign was the destruction of an army sent against his brother Latíf Khán who was helped by Rána Bhím of Munga (now Chhota Udaipur).
 When Bahadur Khan received the news of the death of his father, he returned to Gujarat.
 The nobles deserted Imád-ul-Mulk's cause, and prince Báhádur Khán, was joined by many supporters prominent among whom was Táj Khán, proprietor of Dhandhuka.
 Bahádur marched at once on Chámpáner, captured and executed Imád-ul-Mulk and poisoning Násir Khán ascended the throne in 1527 with the title of Bahádur Sháh.

 His brother Latíf Khán, aided by Rája Bhím of the Kohistan or hill land of Pál (Pal-Dadhvav, near Bhuloda, Gujarat), now asserted his claim to the throne.
 He was defeated, and fell wounded into the hands of the Gujarát army and died of his wounds and was buried at Halol.
 Rája Bhím was slain.
 As Bhím's successor Ráisingh plundered Dahod, a large force was sent against him, commanded by Táj Khán, who laid waste Ráisingh's country and dismantled his forts.
 Only one of his brother, Chand Khan survived, as he had refuge at the Malwa court and the Sultan Mahmud Shah II of Malwa refused to surrender him.